 - The inability to obtain some types of jobs

 - And other serious criminal penalties

 If you or someone you care for is facing DUI, DWI or vehicular homicide charges in Maryland, you should contact the experienced Maryland DUI defense lawyers and Maryland vehicular homicide defense attorneys at the criminal defense law firm of Alpert Schreyer, LLC.
 They offer free initial consultations and will work hard to protect your rights, freedom and driving privileges.
-Call 866.444.6363 today to schedule a free consultation today.
+Call 866.444.6363 today to schedule a free case evaluation today.